kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   Name string
 }

-// CapacityPoolMixinRef defines a reference from a capacity pool
+// CounterSetMixinRef defines a reference from a counter set
-// to a capacity pool mixin.
+// to a counter set mixin.
-type CapacityPoolMixinRef struct {
+type CounterSetMixinRef struct {
-  // Name is the name of a CapacityPoolMixin.
+  // Name is the name of a CounterSetMixin.
   //
   // +required
   Name string
 }

-type DeviceCapacityConsumptionMixinRef struct {
+type DeviceCounterConsumptionMixinRef struct {
-  // Name is the name of a DeviceCapacityConsumptionMixin.
+  // Name is the name of a DeviceCounterConsumptionMixin.
   //
   // +required
   Name string
 }

-// DeviceCapacityConsumption defines a set of capacities that
+// DeviceCounterConsumption defines a set of counters that
-// a device will consume from a capacity pool. type DeviceCapacityConsumption struct {
+// a device will consume from a CounterSet. type DeviceCounterConsumption struct {
-  // CapacityPool defines the capacity pool from which the
+    // SharedCounter defines the shared counter from which the
-  // capacities defined (either directly or through a mixin)
-  // will be consumed from.
+    // counters defined will be consumed.
     //
     // +required
-  CapacityPool string
+    SharedCounter string

-  // Includes defines a list of references to DeviceCapacityConsumptionMixins.
-  // The capacities listed in these will be included in among the
-  // capacities that will be consumed by the device.
+    // Counters defines the Counter that will be consumed by
+    // the device.
     //
+    //
+    // The maximum number of Counters is 32.
+    //
+    // +required
+    Counters map[string]Counter

+  // Includes defines a list of references to DeviceCounterConsumptionMixins.
+  // The counters listed in these will be included in among the
+  // counters that will be consumed by the device.
+  //
-  // Capacities listed directly will override any capacities coming
+  // Counters listed directly will override any counters coming
   // from mixins.
   //
   // The maximum number of mixins that can be included is 8.
   //
   // +optional
   Includes []DeviceCapacityConsumptionMixinRef

-  // Capacity defines the capacity that will be consumed by
-  // the device.
+}

+// Counter describes a quantity associated with a device. type Counter struct {
+    // Value defines how much of a certain device counter is available.
     //
-  // Capacities listed here will override any capacities that
-  // are also defined in any of the referenced mixins.
-  //
-  // The maximum number of capacities is 32.
-  //
-  // +optional
+    // +required
-  Capacity map[QualifiedName]DeviceCapacity
+    Value resource.Quantity
 }
 ```